gammu/gammu/docs/develop/python/gammu.rst

       Reads data from device.

-      @param Wait: Whether to wait, default is not to wait.
+      :param Wait: Whether to wait, default is not to wait.
-      @type Wait: boolean
+      :type Wait: boolean
-      @return: Number of bytes read
+      :return: Number of bytes read
-      @rtype: int
+      :rtype: int

    .. attribute:: StateMachine.Reset